RealKinetic/locust_k8s/Blog_part_1.md

   Locust is completely event-based, and therefore it’s possible to support thousands of concurrent users on a single machine.
 In contrast to many other event-based apps it doesn’t use callbacks.
 Instead it uses light-weight processes, through gevent.
 Each locust swarming your site is actually running inside its own process (or greenlet, to be correct).
 This allows you to write very expressive scenarios in Python without complicating your code with callbacks.

-Now that we have a rough idea of what Locust is let's start off by installing locust.
+Now that we have a rough idea of what Locust is, let's get it installed.

-** NOTE: If you do not wish to install Locust locally you can skip down to the Docker section towards the bottom of this guide.
+** NOTE: If you don’t want to install Locust locally, skip down to the Docker section towards the bottom of this guide.

 ## Install Locust

-Locust runs within a Python environment so we will need to setup Python and it's install tools if we don't already have them.
-Thankfully OSX and most Linux distros come with a version of Python installed.
+Locust runs in a Python environment so we need to setup Python and its install tools if we don't already have them.
+Thankfully OS X and most Linux distros come with Python installed.

-To verify that you have Python installed you can open a terminal window and run the following command:
+To verify that you have Python installed, open a terminal window and run the following command:

     $ python --version

-If you have a version of Python installed you will see a result similar to:
+Hopefully you see a result like this:

     Python 2.7.13

-To run locust you will need either Python 2.7.x or any version of Python 3 above 3.3.
-If you do not have a Python runtime installed please visit the [Python site](https://www.python.org/downloads/) to download and install for your environment.
+To run Locust you will need either Python 2.7.x or any version of Python 3 above 3.3.
+If you do not have a Python runtime installed please visit the [Python site](https://www.python.org/downloads/).

-Once you have Python installed we then need to ensure with the Python tools to install packages from their repository system: [pypi](https://pypi.python.org/pypi).
+Once you have Python installed we then need the Python tool to install packages: [pypi](https://pypi.python.org/pypi).

 Python leverages Pip to install packages locally.
-To check if we have pip install open a terminal window and type pip
+To check if we have Pip installed open a terminal window and type

     $ pip

-You will see something like below if you have pip installed:
+You will see something like this if you have Pip installed:

     Usage:
       pip <command> [options]